Health Essentials

 Frequently asked questions

-What if you're sick before surgery?
+What should I do if I'm sick before surgery?

 Full transcript